dhocker/intrinio-localc/README.md

-# LibreOffice Calc Extension for IEX
+# LibreOffice Calc Extension for Intrinio
 Copyright © 2017, 2018 by Dave Hocker as Qalydon

 ## Overview